StuartHarris/boost/README.md

 filters = ["dist/boost"]
 ```

 When calculating the hash for the cache-key, we visit every file from the root that matches any of the globs, hashing their contents.

-We also run the commands specified and hash their outputs (currently `stdout`).
+We also run the specified invariants (commands) and hash their outputs (currently `stdout`).
+So for instance if you want to make sure your cache is no older than a day, you could specify an invariant of `date +%y-%m-%d`.

 We also hash the specified environment variables.

-Additionally, the config itself, and the command line arguments being used, all contribute to the hash (and therefore determining if there is a cache hit).
+Additionally, the config itself, and the command line arguments being used, all contribute to the hash (and therefore help determine if there is a cache hit).

 This means that a change in _any_ of those inputs will result in a new run.